Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 More or less, an interferon-I secretion protects your CD8+ T cells from NK cells.

 This interferon modulation is likely the same process that activates your lymph nodes.
-While at the same time, mRNA does have this effect from using antigen alone, but Novavax does it better having both the antigen and adjuvant each doing it.
+At the same time, mRNA does have this effect from using antigen alone, but Novavax does it better by having both the antigen and adjuvant each doing it.

-At the same time, mRNA responses focuses on CD8+, while Novavax produces more CD4+, though it does produce CD8+ as well, but in lower numbers.
+At the same time, mRNA responses focus on CD8+, while Novavax produces more CD4+, though it does produce CD8+ as well, but in lower numbers.

 And I feel like we already covered why focusing on CD4+ is better than CD8+…